UbiquityRobotics/ubiquity_main/install_overview.md

 In general, there is no need to go overboard on the host computer hardware.

-Currently, all the UR mobile robot platforms run the Robot Operating System (hereafter abbreviated as ROS.)
+Currently, all the UR robot platforms run the Robot Operating System (hereafter abbreviated as ROS.)
 There are multiple versions of ROS.
 All of the current UR robot platforms use the ROS version called "ROS Kinetic Kame", which is usually abbreviated to "ROS Kinetic".